seeess1/seeess1.github.io/index.md

 # Projects

 I'm a data engineer living in Brooklyn, NY and I like Python, SQL, and maps (plus the occassional web development - like this website, for example).
-[These are some of my projects](./projects.md).
+Take a look at some of my projects [here](./projects.md).
 <br>
 <br>
 I also happen to be very into tennis and have found ways to combine tennis with data in [a few different ways](./projects-tennis.md).